 - Don't stop taking any such medications on your own.

-- If your doctor prescribes a new medication, make sure he or she knows about all the other medications you're taking, especially if you receive prescriptions from more than one doctor.
+- If your doctor prescribes a new medication, make sure they know about all other medications you're taking, especially if you receive prescriptions from more than one doctor or if you are taking herbal medicines or illicit drugs.

 - If you and your doctor decide the benefits of combining certain drugs that affect serotonin levels outweigh the risks, be alert to the possibility of serotonin syndrome.

-The treatment of serotonin syndrome depends on the severity of your symptoms.
+The treatment for serotonin syndrome depends on the severity of your symptoms.

 - If you have symptoms that concern your doctor, you may need to go to the hospital.
 Your doctor may have you stay in the hospital for several hours to make sure your symptoms are improving.